PySimpleGUI/PySimpleGUI/readme.md

 If you are a professional or skilled in how to develop software, then you understand the role of documentation in the world of technology development.
 You can skip this bit.... look for the bold "**GO TO HERE**" below.

+RTFM is not a new acronym.
+It stretches back to 1979, the dawn of the computer-era and in particular the microprocessor.
+The point is that this is not a new problem.
+It's a very old problem.

 Bluntness is required here as the subtle approach has not worked in the past:

 ***It WILL be required, at times, for you to read or search this document in order to be successful.***